Call Today! Free Immediate Response (818) 781-1570

 In addition to defenses related to the defendant's knowledge of the victim's status as a peace officer, general defenses to battery also apply to charges of battery on a peace officer.
 One such common defense is accident.

-For instance, if someone in a crowd pushes you from behind causing you to bump into a police officer, you have not committed a battery as the contact was unintentional on your part.
+To commit a battery, the defendant must take a volitional act to make unprivileged contact with another individual.
+For instance, if someone in a crowd pushes you from behind, causing you to bump into a police officer, you have not committed a battery as the contact was unintentional.

 Similarly, if you turn quickly and your arm happens to strike a police officer who, unbeknownst to you, was standing immediately behind you, you have not committed a battery as you had no intention to make contact with the officer.